maasglobal/serverless-wrapper-plugin/README.md

 ------------------------------------------------------------------------
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-This goal of this plugin is to allow you to provide an easy way to wrap all your serverless functions with a common wrapper function, without having to edit all the functions themselves.
+This goal of this plugin is to allow you to provide an easy way to wrap your serverless functions with a wrapper function, without having to edit all the functions themselves.

 One use case for this is for example, if you want to override ```console.warn``` to prepend a custom string, to make these warning easier to trace in the logs.
 You could add this to the begining of every handler in your project, or you could write one wrapper function to perform this override and use the ```serverless-wrapper-plugin``` to automatically wrap all your handlers.

 Another use case might be, you want to write a process to periodically make requests to your functions to keep them hot.
 You hadn't planned for this when you wrote all your handlers, so what input do you send to avoid causing either errors or unwanted side-effects?
 With the ```serverless-wrapper-plugin``` you could write a wrapper to intercept the input event, and if it is the dummy "wake up" event, then ignore it and return.
 If it isn't the dummy event then simply pass it through to the handler as normal.

+**UPDATE 1.1.0**
+- Support function specific wrapper function, using `wrapperPath` option, set using relative wrapper path to `s-function.json` file.
+- Support skipping wrapper if `wrapperPath` is set to `false`

 ## Setup